shoplineos/shopline-sdk-go/README.md

 #### Using your own models

 Not all endpoints are implemented right now.
-In those case, feel free to implement them and make a Pull Request, or you can create your own struct for the data and use the client to invoke APIs.
+In those case, feel free to implement them and make a Pull Request, or you can create your own struct for the data and use the client to call APIs.
 This is how the existing endpoints are implemented.

 For example, let's say you want to fetch product count.
 There's a helper function Get specifically for fetching stuff so